-- Recruitment of Established Investigators (RFA R-18-1 REI): - Recruits outstanding senior research faculty with distinguished professional careers and established cancer research programs to academic institutions in Texas.
-Award: Up to \$6 million over a period of five years. - Recruitment of First-Time Tenure Track Faculty Members (RFA R-18-1.
-RFT): Supports very promising emerging investigators, pursuing their first faculty appointment in Texas, who have the ability to make outstanding contributions to the field of cancer research.
+Recruits outstanding early-stage investigators to Texas, who have demonstrated the promise for continued and enhanced contributions to the field of cancer research.
+Award: Up to \$4 million over a period of five years.

+• Recruitment of First-Time Tenure Track Faculty Members

+Supports very promising emerging investigators, pursuing their first faculty appointment in Texas, who have the ability to make outstanding contributions to the field of cancer research.
 Award: Up to \$2 million over a period of five years.